 - Attention in the Age of Distraction

 - Global Challenges on Film

 - The US-Mexico Border

 The First-Year Seminar program began in 2005 and represents a cornerstone of the enhanced curriculum of the College of Arts & Sciences.
 The program provides incoming first-year students with a 4-credit course taught by an expert faculty member in the manner of an upper-class seminar.
-Each course is limited to 19 students in order to encourage a high level of student-to-student and student-to-faculty interaction.
-The mission of the First-Year Seminar program is to introduce new students to the intellectual rigors of college-level work; to assist students as they transition from high school to the university; and to prepare students for continued academic success.
+Each course is limited to 19 students in order to encourage a high level of both student-to-student and student-to-faculty interaction.
+The mission of the First-Year Seminar program is to introduce new students to the intellectual rigors of college-level work, to assist students as they transition from high school to the university, and to prepare students for continued academic success.
 Seminars are writing-intensive and designed to foster critical thinking skills.
 They reflect a liberal arts approach to education and encourage students to participate in cultural and intellectual activities and events outside of the classroom, both at Suffolk University and in the greater Boston community.
 New students will be invited to register for their first semester courses, including their First-Year Seminar, shortly before orientation.